David's Tom Cat Theatre & Lounge

 Functions: Retail

-Previous Names: Cinemateque Club, David's Tom Kat Theatre & Lounge
+Previous Names: D.Anton Cinemateque, Cinemateque Club, David's Tom Kat Theatre & Lounge

 Nearby Theaters

-The concept was unique in its time: a classic motion picture dinner theater: food and classic movies.
+The concept was unique in its time: a classic motion picture dinner theatre: food and classic movies.
 The opening attraction was the uncut version of the Judy Garland “A Star Is Born”.
-I have no memory of D'Anton’s fate.
-It may have disappeared quickly, or it may have thrived for a while.
+I have no memory of D'Anton’s Cinematque fate.
+Didn’t last long screening classic movies as by fall of 1972 it had becmome a gay male adult theatre named David’s Tom Cat Theatre and Lounge.
+It had closed by 1977.
 I do remember it being in the neighborhood of the West Hollywood Safeway market on Santa Monica Boulevard.
 The Safeway market is now enjoying an upscale reincarnation as a trendy Vons Pavilion market.

-As I remember D'Anton’s did not have traditional movie theater seating, but seating closer to what you find in restaurants.
+As I remember the D'Anton Cinemateque did not have traditional movie theater seating, but seating closer to what you find in restaurants.
 The clientele was largely gay and lesbian, reflecting West Hollywood’s population.

 How I wish I had a copy of the story I wrote at the time.
 Would love to see a post from someone who remembers this unique treasure.